PulseWaves/Specification/specification.rst

 This document describes the simple stand-alone PulseWaves format for storing geo-referenced full waveform data that is compatible with the LAS format and that is just as simple to parse and use.
 It consists of two binary files: a PuLSe file (\*.pls) and a WaVeS (\*.wvs) file.

-The PuLSe file is stand-alone.
+The Pulse file is stand-alone.
 It describes a geo-referenced locations and directions of the pulses.
 For each fired pulse it stores the geo-referenced coordinates of the lasers's optical center and the geo-referenced direction vector of the pulse together with the moment that the first and last sample for the returning waveform was recorded.
 This file alone is, for example, already sufficient to verify coverage or "sweep out" the scanned 3D space.

 The WaVeS file is *not* stand-alone and depends upon the PuLSe file.
 Each pulse in the PuLSe file contains an offset into the WaVeS file to where the actual digitized samples for the relevant segments of that pulse are stored that describe the shape of the waveform in detail.
 The format how the waveforms are sampled is kept flexible as each pulse references a sampling description.